BARS AND RESTAURANTS

-Situated next door to Beach Bar, Joe's is famous for its $3 you-call-it happy hour.
-Mate Jen strongly recommends the mango mojito and a side of fries!
+Situated next door to Beach Bar, Joe's is famous for its $4 you-call-it happy hour.
+We strongly recommend the mango mojito and a side of fries!

 Although this bar is tiny, it is one of the most popular locations due a fun atmosphere and Kenny Chesney's endorsement.
 They are world famous for their happy hour.
 We recommend the blackened fish bites.